hawley-jeffrey-bah/payment-accuracy/website/pages/programs/usda-commodity-credit-corporation-ccc-livestock-forage-disas-35478fa9.md

     Financial: 0.0
     Inability_to_Access_Data: 0.0
     cyp5: '0.15'
+  underpayments_eligibility:
+  - Key: cyp5_dit2_1
+    Payment_Type: Underpayments
+    Theme: Affiliation
+    Theme_Description: "Criteria that require the applicant/recipient as being attached\
+      \ or connected to \r\na type of group, organization, or particular attribute"
+    Value: '0.150000'
 - Actions_Taken:
+  - Action_Taken: Planned
+    Completion_Date: FY2025
+    Description_Action_Taken: The root cause of these improper payments was failure to access data information.
+Livestock Forage Disaster Program is currently part of Farm Service Agency’s Internal Control roadmap to improve program processes.
+1.
+      Currently in development is an improper payment trend analysis tool that has Fiscal Year 2019-2023 improper payment data.
+The tool will identify staff, county offices and states with continued improper payment findings.
+The tool will allow the agency to target county offices and staff for targeted training along with holding employees accountable, if warranted after training has been provided.
+2. Standardized Training policy for Farm Programs is part of the internal control roadmap for Fiscal Year 2025.
+Training guidance would provide standardization for Headquarters, State and County level training.
+    Mitigation_Strategy: app6_1
+  - Action_Taken: Planned
+    Completion_Date: FY2025
+    Description_Action_Taken: The root cause of these improper payments was failure to access data information.
+Monthly livestock disaster trainings with State office Livestock Forage Disaster Program specialists will continue that will focus on policy review, updates, and commonly asked questions.
+Monthly calls are recorded and available for state and county office review at the Deputy Administrator for Farm Program’s Livestock Forage Disaster Program training SharePoint site.
+    Mitigation_Strategy: app3_1
   - Action_Taken: Completed
     Completion_Date: FY2024 Q4
     Description_Action_Taken: The root cause of these improper payments was failure